microsoft/language-server-protocol/_specifications/specification-3-16.md

 #### <a href="#versionedTextDocumentIdentifier" name="versionedTextDocumentIdentifier" class="anchor"> VersionedTextDocumentIdentifier </a>

 An identifier to denote a specific version of a text document.
-This information usaually flows from the client to the server.
+This information usually flows from the client to the server.

 ```typescript
 interface VersionedTextDocumentIdentifier extends TextDocumentIdentifier {